epsilonrt/gxPL/doc/doc02-configurable-services.md

 1. Configurable definitions are preserved, along with their settings, in the services configuration file.
-This means you want to check to see if the service is configured or not before adding the configurable definitions.
+This means you want to check to see if the device is configured or not before adding the configurable definitions.
     If it's already configured, then you do not need to (and should not) add your configurables in.
 Here's a code sample:

     <pre class="fragment">
-    myDevice = gxPLcreateConfigurableService("myVendor", "myDevice", "test.xpl");
+    myDevice = gxPLAppAddConfigurableDevice(myApp, "myVendor", "myDevice", "test.xpl");

-    if (!gxPLIsServiceConfigured(myDevice) {
+    if (!gxPLDeviceIsConfigured(myDevice) {

-      gxPLaddServiceConfigurable(clockService, "debugMode", gxPLConfigReconf, 1);
+      gxPLDeviceConfigItemAdd(myDevice, "debugMode", gxPLConfigReconf, 1);
-      gxPLsetServiceConfigValue(clockService, "debugMode", "false");
+      gxPLDeviceConfigValueSet(myDevice, "debugMode", "false");
     }
     </pre>

-    In this example, after creating the configurable service (which will restore it's settings, if possible, from the passed configuration file), you test to see if the service is configured.
+    In this example, after creating the configurable device (which will restore it's settings, if possible, from the passed configuration file), you test to see if the device is configured.
 If so, then the config file was successfully restored.
 If false though, either there was an error or there is no config file to restore from.
 So in that case, you need to "prime the pump".